TanStack/router/docs/src/pages/docs/api.md

 - By default, React Location uses `JSON.parse` and `JSON.stringify` to ensure your search params can contain complex JSON objects.
 - Custom `stringifySearch` and `parseSearch` functions can be provided to your `ReactLocation` instance to further enhance the way search objects are encoded.
 We suggest using our `react-location-jsurl` package if you're truly looking for the best UX around search param encoding.
 It keeps urls small, readable and safely encoded for users to share and bookmark.
-- Regardless of the serialization strategy you pick for React Location, it will _always_ gauranty a stable, immutable and structurally-safe object reference.
+- Regardless of the serialization strategy you pick for React Location, it will _always_ guarantee a stable, immutable and structurally-safe object reference.
 This means that even though your search params' source of truth is technically a string, it will behave as if it is an immutable object, stored in your application's memory.

 ## useSearch